 2. The explanation for the categories of the illuminated area, existing in the frozen UN Regulations Nos.
-4 and 50, were unintentionally omitted from the original text of UN Regulation No.148.
+4 (definitions) and 50 (Par.
+1 of Annex 5), were unintentionally omitted in the original text of UN Regulation No.148.
 This proposal is intended to re-introduce such an explanation under paragraph 5.11.3.
 The missing information for the category of the illuminated area was given with reference to the relevant rear registration plate.

+3. Some errors have been identified in Figures A7-III and A7-IV.
+This proposal also corrects such Figures.